learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 <iframe height="400px" width="100%" src="https://repl.it/@LizBurton/EuphoricNoteworthyMuse?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Try out the different options and experiment with writing some loops of your own.
+Get comfortable using the different options for incrementation and experiment with writing some loops of your own.

 ## Use a `do...while` Loop